bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:20:52

 And then it's nice if you can generate, if you can predict these addresses yourself.
-But I would immediately say there's a downside to that, because if, let's say my landlord has this magic box that he receives his Bitcoin on and then his magic box breaks but he can't give you a phone call to say hey yo don't send me any more Bitcoins then your rent just goes into the ether.
+But I would immediately say there's a downside to that, because if, let's say my landlord has this magic box that he receives his Bitcoin on and then his magic box breaks but he can't give you a phone call to say "hey yo don't send me any more Bitcoins" then your rent just goes into the ether.

 Aaron: 00:21:18